demo-git1905/CICD_mvn_java/README.md

 https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html
 choose .exe
 install finish
 find password in C:\Program Files\Jenkins\jenkins.err and paste in jenkins login page in web localhost:8080

 install all plugins
 give jenkins username and pwd with email
 jenkins dashboard appears

+##Setup Jenkins
+add jenkins file with jdk and maven version as named in manage jenkins <-- tools ; with its local javahome and maven home paths
+in plugins check for git and pipeline
+Create a New Pipeline Job:

+In Jenkins, click on New Item.
+Choose Pipeline and give it a name (e.g., "Maven Build"). here - githubrepo_pipeline
+Under the Pipeline section, select Pipeline script from SCM.
+Choose Git and enter your GitHub repository URL.
+In the Script Path, set the path to the Jenkinsfile (if it's in the root directory, leave it as Jenkinsfile)